 - Measure and control uniformity, thickness, band gap, temperature, surface roughness, and more through the use of patented kSA BandiT technology.

-What are your measurement challenges?
-K-Space loves designing custom metrology to help you gain insight into your process and achieve your goals.
+What are your measurement challenges? k-Space loves designing custom metrology to help you gain insight into your process and achieve your goals.